puneethkvsk/Smart-Geyzer/README.md

 *NOTE:*  You need to declare specific Virtual Pins to use these Widgets for this app.
 If you're using the code I attached in this repo, then you HAVE TO use the same Widgets I used.
 Duh, that's why you're still reading this.

 As you can see, I used a GUAGE, LCD DISPLAY and SLIDER widgets for the project.
+Set up the Widgets Options as shown below.

 *Setting up the Widget options:*